 Imagine a hospital where you do not have to wait during multiple visits.
-Where your privacy and security are secured
+Where your privacy and security are

-when doctors or health insurers share the data generated by wireless sensors to a computer that analyses your state
+when doctors or health insurers share the data generated by wireless sensors to a computer that analyses

 of health, diagnoses problems and suggests a course of action.
-Where diagnosis by your doctor, specialist, clinic or
+Where diagnosis by your doctor, specialist,

-hospital leads to personalised treatment, reducing your time spent in hospital and accelerating your recovery.
+hospital leads to personalised treatment, reducing your time spent in hospital and accelerating your

 Imagine a healthcare system that is more affordable, more customised, more effective, more comfortable, less

 painful.
-Where surgeons boldly go where no surgeon has gone before and the hardware tools are given a beating
+Where surgeons boldly go where no surgeon has gone before and the hardware tools are given a

 software heart.
 Where anxiety and risk are minimised and where health is a means to life not a goal in